-Nominations to Lead Member Responsibilities and to Executive Committees member of the seven Constituent Councils.
+Nominations to Lead Member Responsibilities and to Executive Committees member of the seven Constituent Councils, subject to any rules within the terms of reference of those committees.
 Board members nominated to an executive committee may nominate their substitute member on the Board or another member from a constituent council to be a member of the committee.
 The Board member shall also nominate a named substitute member.

-- 1.6.
-The Mayor and the Combined Authority Board shall agree lead member responsibilities in respect of the Combined Authority functions. - 1.7.
+1.6.
+The Mayor and the Combined Authority Board shall agree lead member responsibilities in respect of the Combined Authority functions.

+1.7.
 The Mayor shall nominate the agreed lead member responsibilities and membership (including the chair) of any executive committees to any